aledco/Roam/RoamNotes/To Do (Today).md

 - Add glowing animation to furnace instead of smoke, add smoke to the power plant
-- Add notes to repo
 - Make clock code better
+- Work on tileset some more